What is scabies?

 What should be cleaned?

 Put on clean clothes and bedding after the treatment.
-Bedding and clothing that came into contact with infested skin in the 3 days before treatment began should also be washed.
-They should be washed with detergent in hot water and dried on the hot cycle.
+Bedding and clothing that came into contact with infested skin in the 3 days before treatment began should be washed with detergent in hot water (50ºC) and dried on the hot cycle.
+Any clothing that cannot be laundered should be dry-cleaned or stored for several days to 1 week before reuse.
 Mites die if they are not in contact with skin for 3 days or more.
-Any clothing that cannot be laundered should be stored for several days to 1 week before reuse.
 You do not have to wash items such as mattresses and furniture.
-It is a good idea to give your house a thorough vacuuming, including soft or upholstered furniture.
+However, it is a good idea to give your house a thorough vacuuming, including soft or upholstered furniture and mattresses.